John Colet: Studied over time

 Colet died in 1519 of the "sweating sickness."
 His monument was erected on the south aisle of the choir at the cathedral church of Saint Paul but destroyed in the Great Fire of London.

 Other works

 In addition to his sermons Colet's works include some scriptural commentary and works entitled Daily Devotions and Monition to a Godly Life.
 Together with Lilye, Erasmus, and Wolsey, Colet produced materials forming the basis of the authorised Latin Grammar, used for centuries in the English schools.
 A number of letters from Colet to Erasmus also survive.

 Lasting influence of Colet

-To this day, Colet's achievement is celebrated by St Paul's School, St Paul's Girls' School and St Paul's Juniors (formerly known as Colet Court) on John Colet Day at St Paul's Cathedral (having begun in 2003).
+To this day, Colet's achievement is celebrated by St Paul's School, St Paul's Girls' School and St Paul's Prep School (formerly known as St Paul's Juniors, and, prior to that, Colet Court) on John Colet Day at St Paul's Cathedral (having begun in 2003).

 The John Colet School in Wendover, Buckinghamshire is named after him, as well as Colet Gardens, a road in the London suburb of Hammersmith, W6, and John Colet School in Sydney, Australia.